 “It’s a small group, as opposed to against the odds.
 It’s different,” Ireland Stapleton Pryor & Pascoe Director Tom Downey said.

 A main differentiator between gaming and race betting is that a horse racing track is based around an “in-person” experience, Jennings said.
-Betting is part of the experience of attending the races, in addition to experiencing the entertainment.
-Fans follow horse racing closely — and horses and trainers involved with which races — with an entire sports culture around betting.
+Betting is part of the experience of attending the races and experiencing the entertainment.
+Fans follow horse racing closely and which horses and trainers are involved with which races — with an entire sports culture around sports betting.